 To understand the challenges of deforestation, check this National Geographic video.

-The Effects Of Deforestation In Brazil And The Amazon Rainforest
+The Effects Of Deforestation In The Amazon Rainforest

-Brazil and the Amazon forest are also important deforestation areas worldwide.
-The Amazon Rainforest is one of the world’s largest forest hot-spots, with huge biodiversity reserves.
+Brazil and the Amazon forest are also important (for the wrong reasons) deforestation areas worldwide.
+The Amazon Rainforest is one of the world’s largest forest hotspots, with huge biodiversity reserves.
 Its ability to store carbon and produce oxygen makes it of the “lungs” of the planet.

-Since the 1960s, the Amazon has been under threat and nearly 760 000 km2 of forest area were lost – almost 20% of its original size) of forest area was lost.
-Before 1980-1990, it was large industrial projects such as dams, roads or mines that caused deforestation.
-On a small scale, the subsistence farming of small local farmers contributed too.
-However, for around thirty years, the causes of deforestation are changing.
+Since the 1960s, the Amazon forest has been under threat, and nearly 760 000 km2 (around 20% of its original size) of forest area was lost.
+Before 1980-1990, large industrial projects such as dams, roads, or mines were the main causes of deforestation in the Amazon region, together with subsistence farming.
+However, for around thirty years, the causes of deforestation in the Amazon rainforest are changing.
 Why?

 According to various reports on the subject (Greenpeace, FAO), livestock farming, including soya production, is responsible for about 70 to 80% of deforestation in the Amazon region.
-The development of intensive livestock production, combined with the increasing consumption of meat in developed countries, is thus the main cause of Amazonian deforestation.
+The development of intensive livestock production, combined with meat consumption increases in developed countries, is thus the main cause of deforestation in the Amazon forest.

 The Effects Of Deforestation In Southeast Asia – Indonesia And Borneo

 Indonesia and the island of Borneo are emblematic symbols of the global phenomenon of deforestation.
-Indeed this region of Southeast Asia is naturally one of the richest reserves of forest and biodiversity in the world.
-But at the same time, it is also one of the regions that have suffered the most deforestation in recent decades.
+This region in Southeast Asia is naturally one of the richest reserves of forest and biodiversity in the world.
+But at the same time, it is also one of the regions that have been suffering the most deforestation in recent decades.
 According to FAO, between 1990 and 2012 alone, Indonesia lost about 9 million hectares of its forests, largely due to deforestation caused by palm oil.

-One of the most important causes of deforestation in Indonesia and Borneo is undoubtedly the production of palm oil.
+One of the most important causes of deforestation in Indonesia and Borneo is unquestionably the production of palm oil.
 According to FAO, between 1990 and 2000, nearly 6 million hectares of palm oil plantations have gradually replaced Indonesian forests.
-This makes the palm oil industry one of the biggest contributors to deforestation in Southeast Asia – and it’s expected to continue to be so.
+This makes the palm oil industry one of the biggest contributors to deforestation in Southeast Asia – and it is expected to continue to be so.

 Deforestation In Africa